ddc-java-13/capstone-proposal-swipe2thel3ft/docs/index.md

 ### Device/external services

-Will need access and permission to use the phones camera
+Will need access and permission to use the phones camera and contacts

 ## Server component

 ### Functionality

 Possibly storing a back up of note and photos taken.
-Also being able to exchange photos and notes with others using the App.
+Also being able to exchange photos and notes with others using the App or Within users phone contacts.

 ### Persistent data